 I would love to hear your thoughts on this dip and see your remakes on my Instagram page!
+Please feel free to leave any comments or questions down below and I will get back to you!

 - 3 Red Bell Peppers, sliced